 | Airport (Ngurah Rai) | IDR 14,500 – 15,500 | ❌ Avoid |

-The question I get most on WhatsApp before someone's first trip: how much cash do I actually need?
+Most travellers in Kuta spend between USD $35 and USD $150 per person per day, depending on style.
+The question I get most on WhatsApp before a first trip is how much cash to actually bring.
 Here is a realistic breakdown by travel style for Kuta:

 - Budget traveller (warungs, Grab, guesthouse) — USD $35–50 per person per day